raafik980/raafik980.github.io/_posts/2023-07-26-correlation-time-from-md.md

 ## Remarks

 As mentioned above, these correlation functions and their Fourier transforms, the spectral densities, can be obtained from MD trajectories.
 This could provide a way to study the dynamics associated with these molecules.
 One particular example will be probing spherical polar coordinates of the **N-H** bond vector in a protein backbone (values of variable $A$ from MD trajectory frames).
 In this case of dipolar relaxation, the NMR relaxation parameters can be obtained from the spectral densities.
 The spectral densities.
+A future post will discuss more information about obtaining NMR relaxation parameters from MD trajectories and some CHARMM script examples.